nandrease/storybook-angular/README.md

 ## Development server

+Run `npm run storybook` for a dev server.
+Navigate to `http://localhost:6006/`.
+The app will automatically reload if you change any of the source files.

+## Development server

-Run `ng serve` for a dev server.
+Run `npm run` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding